 Four fire departments received the call late at night.
 On Oct.
 3 in Keithsburg, Illinois, a local farmer became trapped in the silo after monitoring his grain.
 Firefighters spent the next hour working to free him, but unfortunately, the man suffocated before rescue came.
 It’s a problem happening all over the country, as more than a dozen people have died in silo-related accidents over the last three months alone.
 Let’s make grain bin safety a priority this harvest season.

 In one Ohio case, workers were breaking up compacted grain when they came across an air pocket.
 The pocket collapsed and acted like quicksand, trapping and eventually killing the men.
-It’s not just a problem with where you walk.
+So it’s not just a problem with where you walk.
 There have been multiple cases this year where simply breathing in dust from the grain bin caused lung problems for farmers and even caused several deaths.

 Stay Outside the Bin